Labor Bureau Will Fine Pacific U $840,000

 “Several discrepancies within the assessment are really concerning,” Yruegas told OPB.
 “And [it] really looks as though information wasn’t reviewed that was provided before making the assessment.”

-At this point, the university has provided all of the records that it can to all seven complainants.
+At this point, she said, the university has provided all the records it can to all seven complainants.
 She said some records the university is withholding are protected due to student privacy or attorney-client privilege.

 Trending Stories